softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 🖥️ [Slides](https://docs.google.com/presentation/d/19nC7v6SDqoEeK75Mb-f6L3QhnbuP6Xfo/edit?usp=sharing&ouid=114081115660452804792&rtpof=true&sd=true)

 `Structure Query Language` (SQL) is a programming language that is specifically designed to interact with relational databases.
 It contains instructions for inserting, updating, reading, and deleting data.
-It also provides instructions for administrating the database and the users that have access to the database.
+It also provides instructions for managing the database and the users that have access to the database.

 Here is an example of SQL statements for creating a database, creating at table, and inserting some sample data.